Pranay-Web0Dev/tradex-trading-app/DEVLOG.md

 - Updated `main.jsx` with wildcard path to support child routes
 - Built and styled the Dashboard Home and Orders components

+---
+### 🟢 Day 6 – Navigation Functionality & Holdings Page (June 25, 2025)
+- Shifted focus to adding interactivity and functionality inside the dashboard
+- Used `useLocation` in the navbar to highlight the selected tab based on current route
+- Avoided `useState` for tab highlighting to prevent loss of state on page refresh
+- Developed the Holdings page UI and populated it with dummy stock data
+- Continued building components with reusable props and functional structure
+- Pushed today's update to GitHub 🚀